leo-arch/clifm/README.md

 Features beyond copy, move, remove, etc:

 * [Really CLI-based](https://github.com/leo-arch/clifm/wiki/Introduction#main-design-and-goals).
 No GUI nor TUI or curses at all, just a command-line.
 Since no GUI is needed, it can run on the kernel built-in console and even on a SSH or any other remote session.
-* Memory footprint below 5 MiB and a disk usage of 0.5 MiB.
+* Memory footprint below 5 MiB and a disk usage of 500 KiB.
 Incredibly lightweight and fast even on really old hardware.
 * The use of [short (and even one-character) commands](https://github.com/leo-arch/clifm/wiki/Introduction#commands-short-summary), and list numbers ([ELN](https://github.com/leo-arch/clifm/wiki/Common-Operations)'s) for filenames.
 * [Bookmarks](https://github.com/leo-arch/clifm/wiki/Common-Operations#bookmarks).
 * [Files selection](https://github.com/leo-arch/clifm/wiki/Common-Operations#selection) (supports both glob and regular expressions and works even across multiple instances of the program).